 The requirement for companies to submit their Community/Workforce Protective Plan to the Alaska Unified Command is only for private sector businesses.
 The expectation is that all Federal, State, local and tribal government entities are establishing internal policies for travel and quarantine, but they are not required to submit those policies to the Unified Command.
 Some government agencies have developed protective plans which they are directing their contractors to follow.
 For example, all summer road construction crews are directed by the Alaska Department of Transportation to follow the AKDOT protective plan.
 If contracted companies have not been directed to follow a plan developed by the government agency that they are contracted with, they must develop and submit their own plan if they have workers arriving to the State or moving between Alaskan communities.

 In addition to Travel and Quarantine procedures, there have been many questions regarding the process for CI Workers to receive PCR tests upon arrival to the State.
-Critical Infrastructure businesses that need to have their arriving workers tested, either in accordance with their own CWPP or to comply with Health Mandates 10 or 17, should make every effort to establish their own testing process through a local clinic or contracted medical service.
-Companies that are unable to do so may have their arriving workers tested through the State-funded entry testing sites, with the understanding that the sample processing for CI workers will not receive priority over non-essential travelers.
+Critical Infrastructure businesses that need to have their arriving workers tested, either in accordance with their own CWPP or to comply with Health Mandates 10 or 17, must establish their own testing process through a local clinic or contracted medical service.

 Critical Infrastructure businesses that plan to have arriving workers tested at the Capstone site at TSAIA are encouraged to pre-register with Capstone using the form available at: https://www.capstoneclinic.com/project/critical-infrastructure-employer/.
 Their company will then be available for selection in the drop-down menu of the Capstone registration app at https://app.kelvin.care/.
 This will also allow employers to register a Designated Employee Representative who is authorized to receive test results on behalf of the employee.
 Otherwise, the employee must enter their contact information and quarantine location to receive their results personally.
 All arriving employees must fill out a Traveler Declaration Form.
 At TSAIA, this must be done electronically, using their own device or the tablets provided by Capstone, prior to going through the screening station.
 It is incumbent on employers to ensure that their arriving employees know whether or not they are required to test upon arrival, and that they annotate that on their Declaration Form under Option #5.
 The screening team will not be able to determine this for the traveler.
 If the traveler is a commercial fishing vessel crewmember, an independent harvester or a wildland firefighter, they should select “Alaska Directed State Activity (Fishing/Firefighters)” from the drop-down menu under “Employer.”
 For all other Critical Infrastructure workers, if the employer is not available in the drop-down menu under Option #5, the employee should select “AK.
 Other Critical Infrastructure.”
 Testing for CI Workers is being conducted at the site on Concourse B, prior to departing the TSA Security area.
 Testing for all non-essential travelers is being conducted at a different location, outside of the TSA Security area.